 The Naive Pacifist Position

-The most radical pacifist position advocates allowing yourself to be raped and/or killed, which is downright unreasonable.
+The most radical pacifist position advocates allowing yourself to be raped and/or killed, which is downright unreasonable for most people.
 While it is not necessarily unethical to choose to voluntarily allow someone to harm you, it is probably pathological.
-I agree that turning the other cheek is the best response if a friend slaps you, but I do not think it is the best response to serious violence.
+(Either that or you are sage.)
 Your body is your property, and your vessel for growth and action.
 It should be treated with reverence and respect.

-Some naïve pacifists routinely equate the mere act of owning a gun with violence or violent intent.
+Some naïve pacifists routinely conflate the mere act of owning a gun or other weapon with violence or violent intent.
 This shows a serious lack of critical thinking.
 There is a huge causal leap from the neutral act of simply owning a gun, to the act of using it for self-defense purposes, to the act of using it to initiate aggressive violence!
 These are three distinct things, not one and the same.

 Worse yet, some naïve pacifists misguidedly advocate for the state to deny others the right to choose armed self defense.
 If pacifists want to potentially be defenseless, or willingly submit to violence, that is their choice.
-But forcing said choice onto other people, or worse yet, having government force that choice onto others, is unethical.
-Even the potential for abuse is not sufficient to deny firearms to people who have done nothing wrong in actual reality.
-You can't punish people for potential poor choices that they haven't made yet, and may never make.
+But we do not live peaceful utopia, as history well shows.
+Forcing defencelessness onto other people who wish to protect temselves, or worse yet, having the state force that choice onto others, is unethical.

 Buddhism and Self-Defense